silvanmelchior/IncognitoPilot/README.md

 ### Change model

-To use another model as the default one (GPT-4), set the environment variable `LLM`.
+To use another model than the default one (GPT-4), set the environment variable `LLM`.
 OpenAI's GPT models have the prefix `gpt:`, so to use GPT-3.5 for example (the original ChatGPT), add the following to the docker run command:

 ```